-Here’s my best go at crafting an itinerary for 5 days in Sydney:
+Here’s my best go at crafting a Sydney itinerary for 5 days:

 Let’s assume your flight lands in Sydney very early in the morning, as most long haul international flights tend to here.
 Jetlag be damned, at least you’ve got your whole first day to get acquainted with this fine city!

 First thing’s first: make a beeline for Circular Quay to glimpse the Sydney Opera House and Sydney Harbour Bridge.
 After seeing so many photos of these iconic structures, it’s absolutely a *pinch me I’m dreaming* kind of moment to catch them for the first time in person.